PaloAltoNetworks/aws-transit-vpc/documentation/deployment-doc.md

 2. The config folder contains the “bootstrap.xml” file and the “init-cfg.txt” file:
 ![alt text](images/config_folder.png "config folder")

 3. The “license” file contains a file named “authcodes” with the authcode license for the Palo Alto VM.
-4. The “content” and “software” folders has empty dummy files created in them.
+4. The “content” and “software” folders have empty dummy files created in them.

 ### S3 Bucket for Lambda Functions and CloudFormation Templates

 An S3 bucket is required to store the "lambda.zip" file that helps create all the necessary Lambda functions.
-It will also have the CFT to create PAGroups and 'availableVPNCidr.txt' file that contains available CIDR ranges for creating VPN.
+It will also have the CFT to create PAGroups Servers (paGroupCft.json)

-Find the "availableVPNCidr.txt" and "paGroupCFT.json" files under "cfts" directory.
-Add the contents of "lambda" directory to "lambda.zip" then upload the files to S3 bucket.
-'Lambda.zip' file is available in 'prerequisites' directory.
+Find the "paGroupCFT.json" files under "cfts" directory.
+Add the contents of "lambda" directory to "lambda.zip" (do not include lambda directory) then upload the files to S3 bucket.

+- paGroupCft.json: for testing purpose we are using Palo Alto VM-Series BYOL AMI and c4.xlarge instanceType.
+You can change the Mappings section in CFT to use PayAsYouGo bundle AMI.

 ## Create a Transit Account Stack